 Break these down further into daily, 2 week and 30-day stretches.
 You should end up with 30 day, 60 day and then 90 day’s worth of goals.
 Consider using an APP like PRODUCTIVITY to get accountability on daily actions.

 Include all the nitty-gritty details in your 90-day hustle.
 Work backward… start with your overall goal for the next 90 days and then break this down into all the steps you need to take to achieve it.
 Don’t forget to schedule in your downtime, family time and charity obligations.
-Then SCHEDULE IT.
-You can then create all your to-do tasks as well and add them to your Google Calendar.

 So there you have it, 6 checkpoints to validate your business plan and a format for a 90 day hustle.